tmarkec/take_a_hike/README.md

 ### Agile Methodology
 The Agile Methodology was used to plan this project.
-This was implemented through Github and the Project Board.
+I found it hard for me to work parallel on agile and on my coding as I was team of 1 and was aware of the changes and progress I made, so I had to add a few things at the end of my project.
+I did learn more towards the end of the project about the use of the agile develepment.
+I implemented it through Github and the Project Board.
 Through the use of the Kanban board in the projects view in Github, the project was divided into a few different sections:

-* To Do- (All the User stories were initially entered in the 'To Do' column)
+* To-Do- (All the User stories were initially entered in the 'To Do' column)
 * In Progress- (then during development story they were moved into the 'In Progress' column)
 * Done- (and then finally they get moved into 'Done' once the development completes)